Yi Guanshan

 As a result I can add only the following speculation.

 On the one hand, if one applies the traditional pairing method for qin songs to the Guanshan Yue tablature, the "dian" (points where lyrics can be placed) fit the Ma Qingren lyrics much better than they do the words of the Li Bai poem.
 On the other hand, the fact that the Ma Qingren lyrics do fit so closely makes it especially odd that the connection was not made earlier.
-The traditional pairing rules of qin melodies are so limiting that unless its "dian" are quite regular it is sufficiently difficult to find matches between existing melodies and existing lyrics that if someone does find such a match it is very strong evidence for such a connection - or that one or the other was manipulated to try to establish or make clear the connection.
+The traditional pairing rules of qin melodies are so explicit that unless its "dian" are quite regular it is already sufficiently difficult to find matches between existing melodies and existing lyrics, so that if someone does find such a match it is very strong evidence for such a connection - or that one or the other was manipulated to try to establish or make clear the connection.
 (This is presumably what has happened to the opening phrase of Guanshan Yue, where in the version of the official Chinese conservatory syllabus an additional stroke has been added [repetition of the open third string]; on the other hand, no similar attempt is made later in the melody to pair the lyrics and music in the traditional manner.)

-In addition, if in fact lyrics for Ma Qingren can not be found in an old source, it would be good to see further analysis as to whether they fit into the style of folk songs published as early as the 1799 often claimed for Longyinguan Qinpu.
+In addition, if in fact lyrics for Ma Qingren can not be found in an older source, it would be good to see further analysis as to whether they fit into the style of folk songs published as early as the 1799 often claimed for Longyinguan Qinpu.
 This is an important issue, as it could have bearing on the question of whether Longyinguan Qinpu actually dates from much earlier than the 20th century.

 Return to the top